 As your business grows, you will be serving more customers.
 This means your number of complaints will statistically increase as well.
 The more you sell, the more problems you are going to have.
 Planning and strategizing how you will handle this before it happens could be the make-or-break for an ecommerce business.

 You will need to get in front of customer service before you get buried in complaints.
-It is unlikely you will never have any issues and you will need to learn to handle any complaints when they come in.
+It is unlikely you will ever have any issues and you will need to learn to handle any complaints when they come in.
 With social media being the most likely place someone will complain about you, taking care of your customers should be your number one priority.

 Have a Well Planned Sales Funnel